Obtain a CWD of the long axis view of the tricuspid

 Four times the square of the peak velocity of the

 ventricular systole.
-The gradient added to the
+The RVSP will equal the PASP if

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education through the joint providership of University of Nebraska Medical Center, Center for Continuing Education and JLS Interactive, LLC.